hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 To install other software, preferably use the built-in software manager (*Activities* > *Shopping bag* symbol).
 The *Software* manager uses official releases in the stable Debian repository ([read more about lists of sources](https://wiki.debian.org/SourcesList)).

-To update the repositories, open *Terminal* and type:
+To update repositories and upgrade installed packages, open *Terminal* and type:

 ```
-sudo apt-get update
+sudo apt update
+sudo apt full-upgrade
+sudo apt autoremove
 ```

+The last command removes files that are not needed any more and reduces  system garbage.

+{% include note.html content="Being a new Linux end user, preferably use `apt` rather than `apt-get`.
+That means:<br><br>**Do use `sudo apt install PACKAGE`**<br>**Avoid `sudo apt-get install PACKAGE`<br><br>Still, you may need to use `apt-get` for some specific cases (e.g., if a package provider instructs you to tod so)." %}

 Instructions for installing particular and Debian-compatible software (e.g., QGIS) can be found directly on the website of software developers.
 For example, to install *Anaconda* *Python* visit [docs.anaconda.com](https://docs.anaconda.com/anaconda/install/linux/) and follow the installation instructions for Debian Linux.